-Hypnosis can simply be defined as a state of heightened suggestibility in which you're able to reprogram your mind and body for success.
-It's an integrative process of rebuilding habits and behaviors, as well as emotions, beliefs, and feelings.
+Hypnosis can simply be defined as a state of heightened receptivity in which you’re able to refocus your mind and body for success.
+It’s an integrative process of rebuilding habits and behaviors, as well as emotions, beliefs, and feelings.

 Have you ever found yourself completely immersed in an activity to the exclusion of everything else?
 That is a natural trance state.
 Common examples of this are while watching a movie and becoming transfixed in the plot.
 Or in working intently and finding that the last four hours have flown by without your conscious awareness.
 Perhaps you have been reading a book and been so transfixed that you did not hear someone come in and speak with you.
 Perhaps they surprised you or “woke” you from the state of mind and had to repeat their salutation to you.

 No. Hypnosis is a state of mind that requires consent.
-You will be aware of what I am saying during the session, and cannot be made to do against against your own morals.
-You cannot be made to tell secrets while experiencing hypnosiss.
+You will be aware of what I am saying during the session and cannot be made to do against your own morals.
+You cannot be made to tell secrets while experiencing hypnosis.

 A common misconception of hypnosis involves a potential client thinking that they may be “too strong-willed” to be hypnotized.
 In fact, it’s quite the opposite.
 The stronger your ability to focus and concentrate, the faster and easier you will go into hypnosis.

 Hypnosis is a natural ability of the mind that we all experience daily.
-The use of hypnosis has been recognized by the American Medical Association since 1958.
+The use of hypnosis was recognized by the American Medical Association in 1958.
 It is completely safe when practiced by an experienced, professional hypnotist.
 It is only dangerous if you are driving or operating machinery, so hypnosis audio products should not be listened to in those circumstances.
 There has not been one documented case of hypnosis doing harm to a person.

 Your mind will be alert and perceptive of the suggestions it is receiving.
 Your focus will be directly on your experience or the words of the suggestions you are receiving.

-The success of your experience is dependant on two factors - the client's willingness for change and the skills of the hypnotist.
+The success of your experience is dependent on two factors – the client’s willingness for change and the skills of the hypnotist.